Grsaiago/philosophers/README.md

   42 Cursus' Philosophers

 </h1>
-<p>Think, Spaghetti, Sleep, repeat.
+<p align="center">Think, Spaghetti, Sleep, repeat.
 This <a href="https://42.rio/">42rio</a> project is about learning how threads, shared memory, mutexes, and deadlocks work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.</p>

 ## Install
 ### Mandatory